menandmice/micetro_docs/guides/user-manual/console_delete_dns_zone.rst

 .. meta::
-   :description: The command to delete a zone from one or more servers
+   :description: The command to delete a zone from one or more servers in Micetro by Men&Mice
-   :keywords: command, delete, zone, server
+   :keywords: DNS zones, Men&Mice

 .. _console-delete-dns-zone: